This is the documentation for the latest development branch of MicroPython and may refer to features that are not available in released versions.

 Cause: MicroPython is optimised for code space.

-Workaround: Use the + operator between literal strings when either or both are f-strings
+Workaround: Use the + operator between literal strings when they are not both f-strings

 Sample code: